cchambers/moonshine/README.md

 **Perk: Shine components can even be exported for use in mobile environments like Android and iOS!
 This means 70-80% code re-use cross platform!**

 ---

-### Getting Started

-Configuring your system to work with Shine is simple.
-We use yarn instead of npm because it flat-packs NPM modules.
-This saves space on dependencies and is just faster in general. `brew install yarn`

-After yarn is installed, navigate to the Shine project folder and run `yarn install`

-Once the packages are installed, raise your local dev environment and documentation by running `yarn dev`

----